 Another area for caution is the cybersecurity risks.
 Many people are still unaware of the scope of cyber threats and the possibilities for compromising blockchain networks.
 Like all digital technology, Blockchain faces the challenge of keeping data safe from hackers.

 When it comes to the technology's practical implications for business, the nature of Blockchain is still being debated.
 Even, it appears that the most significant benefits for companies will be cost-cutting and data controls.
-To make sure your enterprise is able to reap these benefits, look into Simplilearn’s Blockchain Certification training for your employees.
-You can even enroll yourself in the Free Blockchain Developer Course.
+To make sure your enterprise is able to reap these benefits, look into Simplilearn’s Professional Certificate Program in Blockchain by IIT Kanpur for your employees.